he13689/SSFT/README.md

 # SSFT

 **Sparse Semantic Feature-Guided Transformer for Maritime Defogging**

 ## Overview
-This repository contains the official implementation of the paper "[Your Paper Title]" ([arXiv Link](link_to_paper)).
-It introduces **DCNv4**, a novel deformable convolutional module designed to [briefly describe the key contribution, e.g., "enhance spatial adaptability and computational efficiency in dense prediction tasks"].
-The code is built based on PyTorch and is compatible with standard deep learning workflows.
+This repository contains the official implementation of the paper "Sparse Semantic Feature-Guided Transformer for Maritime Defogging".

 ---